Diordany/c-example-bresenham/README.md

 # References

 <a id="1">[1]</a>
-J. E. Bresenham,
-"Algorithm for computer control of a digital plotter" *IBM Systems Journal*, 1965.
+J. E. Bresenham, "Algorithm for computer control of a digital plotter" *IBM Systems Journal*, 1965.

+<a id="1">[2]</a>
+J. Pineda, "A Parallel Algorithm for Polygon Rasterization" **Computer Graphics**, vol. 22, no. 4, Aug.
+1988